 Upon successful completion the fellowship program, hand therapy fellows will:

 The fellowship program is comprised of 3- 13 week trimesters.
 Examinations and competency assessments take place in the final week of each trimester.
-A weekly education series with assigned readings is the cornerstone of the didactic portion of the fellowship.
-Content from each of four program modules is sequentially covered, starting with more basic, foundational topics, progressing to more complex and specialized topics.
+A weekly education series of lectures and labs with assigned readings is the cornerstone of the didactic portion of the fellowship.
+Content from each of four program modules is sequentially covered, starting with foundational topics, progressing to cover each upper extremity and more complex and specialized topics.

 The four modules are Professionalism; Clinical Reasoning and Research; Anatomy, Physiology and Biomechanics of the Upper Extremity; and Management of Upper Extremity Disorders.

-In weekly splint labs, the fellow is instructed in the specialized skill of splint design and fabrication.
-Weekly case review and mentoring support the development of clinical reasoning skills and professional behavior.
+In addition, in weekly splint labs, the fellow is instructed in the specialized skill of upper extremity and orthotic use, design and fabrication.
+Weekly case one-on-one mentoring, including co-treatments, case review, and skills practice, support the development of clinical reasoning skills and professional behavior.
 Clinical communication and technical skills are developed and applied through patient care delivery in which more complex cases are gradually introduced.
 Knowledge is enhanced by observation of specialty therapy practices, hand/upper extremity surgery, and office visits with the HSS hand surgeons, as well as attendance at HSS Hand Service grand rounds and Hand Therapy and Rehabilitation Department inservices.
 The fellow’s developing competency in hand therapy is integrated and shared through the completion of four special projects/presentations.

 Finalists will be interviewed prior to acceptance into the fellowship program.